 When it comes time to fuel up, consider swinging by Pillbox Tavern to try their signature hot wings or get beachy with their Shrimp and Mahi Citrus Ceviche.
 If you’re in the mood for a different type of fuel, make a left for Culture Brewing Co. and end your day with a few ice-cold craft beers.
 Both options are sure to be the perfect addition to your day at Solana Beach.

-If you have been to any of these beaches, plan to visit a few in the future, or know of one I should add to the list, comment below and let me know!
+If you have been to any of these beaches in San Diego, plan to visit a few in the future, or know of one I should add to the list, comment below and let me know!